Our Future Path! A plan for a better world!

 Sacrifice

-For the most part, the forces of nature determine when we will die and we have very little say in the matter.
-The exception may be when we commit suicide.
-The most common form of suicide is a form of self sacrifice where we risk our lives to save others.
-We and many other animals have evolved with the capacity for self sacrifice because it is highly beneficial to the survival of each of our families and our species.
-The families and species benefit because one individual’s sacrifice has more often than not improved the chances for or ensured the survival of many others.
+For the most part, the forces of nature determine when we will die, and we have very little say in the matter.
+Exceptions may be when we give our life trying to help others of our species and when we commit suicide.
+The most common example of these exceptions is self-sacrifice where we risk our lives to save others.
+We and many other animals have evolved with the capacity for self-sacrifice because it can be highly beneficial to the survival of other members of our families and our species.
+The families and species benefit because one individual’s sacrifice can improve the chances for, or has ensured, their survival.

-The best and probably the most easily recognized examples of self sacrifice are when mothers and fathers give their lives to save their children and when soldiers give their lives to save fellow soldiers and to protect their country.
-People also sacrifice their lives for things other than to save someone from imminent danger.
-Some people, when they become a burden or are no longer able to contribute to their family or group, will wander off somewhere and die.
-In some cultures, a person is expected to commit suicide to protect or to restore the honor of his or her family.
+The best and probably the most easily recognized examples of self-sacrifice are when mothers and fathers give their lives to save their children and when soldiers give their lives to save fellow soldiers and to protect their country.
+Individuals also sacrifice their lives for things other than to save someone from imminent danger.
+Some individuals, when they become a burden or are no longer able to contribute to their family or group, will wander off somewhere and die.
+In some cultures, a person is even expected to commit suicide to protect or to restore the honor of his or her family.

-Some people also sacrifice their lives for a cause.
-For instance, some people have starved themselves, set themselves on fire or blown themselves up to protest one thing or another.
-We may not always believe in their cause or think it was worth dying for, but they must have believed it was worth the sacrifice.
-We all want to feel that we have made a contribution to our family or to society.
-In some cases, people feel that their death is the best contribution that they can make.
+Some individuals also sacrifice their lives for a cause.
+For instance, some individuals have starved themselves, set themselves on fire or blown themselves up to protest one thing or another.
+We may not always believe in their cause or think it was worth their dying for, but they must have believed it was worth the sacrifice.
+We all want to feel that we have contributed to our family or to society.
+In some cases, individuals feel that their death is the best contribution that they can make.
 A person’s family and friends may not understand and may not want to let him or her go, but if they truly care about this person, then they must respect the right of this person to make his or her contribution through sacrifice.

 Right to Life

-For the most part, everyone would agree that all creatures have a right to life.
-Unfortunately, we seem to be far less concerned with the lives of other living things than with the lives of other humans.
+For the most part, we should all agree that all creatures have a right to life.
+Unfortunately, we seem to be far less concerned with the lives of other living things than with the lives of other humans or at least the ones we feel are most like us.
 Of course, life implies eventual death, but we humans do not seem to accept death very well.
-We go to great lengths in order to save and to prolong our own and other people’s lives.
-We do this even in cases when someone wants to die, so it seems that we do not generally believe that a person has the right to die.
+We go to great lengths to save and to prolong our own and other people’s lives.
+We do this even in cases when someone wants to die, so it seems that many of us do not generally believe that a person has the right to die.

 For most living things, death is just perceived as a fact of life, but for us, death can evoke strong emotions.
-Most people and some animals will mourn the death of a family member or a friend.
-For many people, there can be such a sense of loss that they simply do not know how they could possibly go on with their own lives.
-Although most people may never completely get over a loss, they will eventually be able to move on with their lives.
-On the other hand, some people get so depressed over the loss of a loved one that they will literally die of a broken heart or even commit suicide, which seems ironic given our apparent strong will to live.
+Most of us and some animals will mourn the death of a family member or a friend.
+For many of us, there can be such a sense of loss that we simply do not know how we could possibly go on with our own lives.
+Although most of us may never completely get over a loss, we will eventually be able to move on with our lives.
+On the other hand, some of us get so depressed over the loss of a loved one that we will literally die of a broken heart or even commit suicide, which seems ironic given our apparent strong will to live.

 Modern Medicine

 Today, thanks to modern medicines and medical procedures, many of us can live healthier and longer lives than our ancestors.
-Modern drugs and surgical procedures help prevent many of the deaths and alleviate many of the pains that our ancestors would have had to suffer.
-On the other hand, our modern life exposes us to greater pollution, to the dangers of technology, and to more age related problems.
-Modern medicine has had to make great advances in order to keep up with these new threats to our health and life.
+Modern drugs and surgical procedures help prevent many of the deaths and alleviate many of the pains that our ancestors would have had to suffer through.
+On the other hand, our modern life exposes us to greater pollution, to the dangers of technology, and to more age-related problems.
+Modern medicine has had to make great advances to keep up with these new and expanded threats to our health and to our life.

 For instance, let’s think about how we treat our soldiers.
 When soldiers give their life in defense of our country, we honor their memory.
 We will mourn their loss and wish there had been another way, but we do agree that it was their right to die defending us.
 If these same soldiers survive into old age and are suffering from debilitating or painful illnesses, we expect them to go on living for as long as possible.
 When all that someone has left to look forward to is a slow painful death, why do we insist that he or she must stay alive?
 The answer may be that we cannot bear to let them go, but we all die, so why not respect a person’s right to decide when the time is right.